minhealthnz/health-and-independence-report/README.md

 This repository contains supplementary data used in Manatū Hauora's Health and Independence Reports.
 These data tables present a range of unpublished data, including population statistics, New Zealand Health Survey 3-year pooled data and other datasets used to inform the reports.

-The tables are available as a machine-readable csv files, and a user-friendly interactive HTML files.
+The supplementary tables are available as a machine-readable csv files, and user-friendly interactive HTML files.

-The content for the reports are organised into directories for each Health and Independence Report year.
+The content for the reports are organised into directories for each Report year, with a description of each folder provided below.

 ## Machine-readable format